 Studies state that 70% of energy engineers are satisfied with their jobs, and 60% believe their work is meaningful.
 The primary role of energy engineers is developing, designing, implementing, and evaluating projects related to energy efficiency.

-Energy engineers usually come into play during designing, building, remodeling, and construction phases.
+Energy engineers usually play a role during the design, building, remodeling, and construction phases.
 They also often recommend effective strategies regarding energy saving and efficiency.
-Other tasks they are held liable for include energy evaluation, energy auditing, and determining costs linked with conservation.
+Other tasks they are held liable for include energy evaluation, auditing, and determining costs linked with conservation.

 Energy engineers also figure out energy consumption deeply using a range of metrics.
 They are also involved in varying processes to improve waste disposal, recycling, water & air pollution control, and public health.

 There are different ways to specialize in this sector.
-For instance, some can choose to go into HVAC systems, green building, ventilation, air quality, lighting, or energy procurement.
+For instance, some can go into HVAC systems, green building, ventilation, air quality, lighting, or energy procurement.

 - Qualification: A bachelor’s degree